whdesigns/Quiz-App/README.md

 # Quiz-App

 #### What is the app's purpose?
 ##### This is a simple quiz app with a total of 13 different questions.
-The app has no distinct theme and the questions have, while the same if restarted are by no means easy.
+The app has no distinct theme and the questions remain the same if restarted.

 #### Below is the main storyboard for the app.
 ![](quizIMGs/StoryBoard.png)